apmattil/apmattil.github.io/index.md

 # [](#header-1) go routines

-I think them as threads, fork etc.
+I think them as threads (not fork).

+just add 'go' before any function and it will start running in own thread.
+Also means that main has to wait for threads to end/exit.

 Here main() waits for childs to exit and first foo() finnishes last.